How a New Jersey Creative Agency Boosted Productivity at Work

 - Write it Down: Before hanging that Do Not Disturb sign, clearly articulate in written form how long your DND session will be — and what you will accomplish during it.

 - Turn it Off: Email.
 Text messages.
 Social media.
 Your cell phone.
 Your work phone (take it off the hook!).
 The less distracted you are, the more productive you will be.
 And the better quality you will produce, because you really can’t do more than one thing at a time.
 Multi-tasking simply means dividing your concentration (even if it is at a really high rate of speed) between two or more tasks.
 That means you are giving your less-than-best effort to two things at once instead of focusing on each individually.
-When you focus on the task at hand, not only will you finish it quicker, you’ll feel a sense of accomplishment — and that’s far better than seeing who liked your latest Instagram post.
+Focus on the task at hand.
+You’ll finish it quicker, and you’ll also feel a sense of accomplishment.
+That’s far better than seeing who liked your latest Instagram post.

 I recommend Do Not Disturb periods last no longer than an hour at a time.
 After that, the effectiveness begins to wane.